NLeSC/Machine_Learning_SIG/reinforcement_learning/extra_material.md

 The course contains a brief review section, but only enough to recap.
 The idea is to list further material for a quick introduction to the necessary background knowledge here.
+But also add links to code examples, vidos, articles etc. that might be usefull during the course...

 ## Extra material (from HSE "Practical RL" course)
 The "Practical RL" course by HSE and coursera contains quite a lot of interesting links, materials, code, videos etc.